Not everyone knows the trick to eliminate stubborn oil stains. Learn How to Remove Old Oil Stains From Clothes using Home Remedies!

 4. Try OxiClean

-To get tough oil stains out of your lovely clothes, use the versatile stain remover “OxiClean.”
-As a bonus, it makes your garments smelling fresh and odorless as well.
+Does Oxiclean remove oil stains?
+Yes, OxiClean is your best bet to get tough oil stains out of your lovely clothing.
+As a bonus, it makes your garments smell fresh.
 Watch this video to find out detailed instructions.

 Pour a few drops of freshly squeezed lemon juice into a bowl.
 Next, saturate the discolored cloth area with lemon juice and wait for 15-20 minutes.
 When it’s done, wash the garment in the washing machine.